derailed-dash/Advent-of-Code/docs/python/exceptions.md

 This is a bit better.
 When we pass an empty list, the code now shows a more appropriate `ValueError`, and also has a message payload in the `Exception`, which is printed when the exception is thrown.

-Unfortunately, we still get a messy stack trace.
-So one more improvement we can make it is to actually handle the `ValueError`, when it is thrown.
+Unfortunately, we still get a messy stacktrace.
+So one more improvement we can make it is to actually _handle_ the `ValueError`, when it is thrown.
 I.e.

 ```python
 """ Find the median of any iterable.